Catholic Charities Home > OMRS > FAQ

 Who do we serve?

-The Office of Maine Refugee Services serves individuals who qualify for ORR-funded services.
+The Office of Maine Refugee Services (OMRS) serves individuals who qualify for ORR-funded services.
 This includes refugees, asylees, Cuban and Haitian entrants, Iraqi and Afghan Special Immigrants, Amerasians, Victims of human trafficking, Afghan Humanitarian Parolees, and Ukrainian Humanitarian Parolees.

 What is the resettlement process?